AllaaMetwally/Smart-Farm-Mangment-system/ML_Models/README.md

-# 🐄 Animal Health Prediction
+# 🐄 Animal Health Prediction Setup Guide
 ## 📌 Overview
 - A machine learning system that predicts animal health status using CatBoost classifier, with a user-friendly Streamlit web interface.